12 December 2011

 d.

-Marking of Syllabic Stress
+of Syllabic

-will assume that primary word stress in BH was limited to: (a) verbs and,
+in BH was limited to: (a) verbs and,

-(b) nouns (substantives, adjectives, numbers, and pronouns[30]) in the absolute case.
-In the transcriptions, the syllable
+(b) nouns (substantives, adjectives, numbers, and

-carrying primary word stress are generally in bold with the IPA symbol ˈ preceding the primary
+in bold with the IPA symbol ˈ preceding the primary

 stressed syllable;